ervinpepic/opstinaRozaje/wp-content/plugins/wp-svg-images/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==

+= 3.6 =
+* fix typo in last update

+= 3.5 =
+* tested on WordPress 5.8
+* fix missing width and height for core/image block

 = 3.4 =
 * allow SVG uploads only for administrators and editors